dielhennr/p2-dielhennr/README.md

 Brute-forcing passwords can take some time.
 What might be a better approach?
 On the other hand, what is one guarantee our algorithm can provide that others may not be able to?

 There are a lot of better approaches but the best is definitley just mass email scamming (eg nigerian prince) for information.
+Dictionary attack seems pretty cool as well and probably more efficient than brute force since most peoples passwords are probably some readable language with random numbers thrown in.
+The gaurantee that brute forcing gives is that it will find the password no matter what (even though it might take a while).
+Even if the password is gibberish and unreadable.
+The pitfall of a dictionary attack would be that some specific permutation is not in the dictionary.